clpachec/Reverie/README.md

 # Reverie 🌾✨
 ## 🎮 Game Overview

 **Reverie** is a unique farming simulation game that blends cozy village life with mysterious tower exploration.
 Players tend a farm, build relationships with villagers, and secretly explore a magical tower that only they can see.
-The tower contains people trapped within manifestations of their deepest wishes - rescuing them brings new friends to the village and teaches the power of empathy.
+The tower contains people trapped within manifestations of their wishes - rescuing them brings new friends to the village.

 ### Core Experience
 - **Farming Simulation**: Grow seasonal crops, raise animals, and build your dream farm
-- **Social Relationships**: Connect with 6 unique villagers through gifts, conversations, and special events
 - **Tower Adventure**: Explore a mysterious tower with real-time combat and environmental puzzles
 - **Character Rescue**: Save trapped souls and watch them naturally integrate into village life
 - **Progressive Discovery**: Uncover the connection between the tower's magic and your own journey